SvenGroot/Ookii.CommandLine.Cpp/docs/Utilities.md

 ## Virtual terminal support

-Virtual terminal (VT) sequences are a method to manipulate the console utilized, supported by many console applications on many operating systems.
+Virtual terminal (VT) sequences are a method to manipulate the console, supported by many console applications on many operating systems.
 It is supported by the console host on recent versions of Windows, by [Windows Terminal](https://learn.microsoft.com/windows/terminal/install), and many console applications on other platforms.